shrinerb/shrine/README.md

 MIME type of the file.

-To help with that Shrine provides the `determine_mime_type` plugin, which by deafult uses the UNIX [file] utility to determine the actual MIME type:
+To help with that Shrine provides the `determine_mime_type` plugin, which by default uses the UNIX [file] utility to determine the actual MIME type:

 ```rb
 Shrine.plugin :determine_mime_type